-Intended Outcomes: To protect and enhance the Florida Wildlife Corridor.
+Intended Outcomes: To protect and enhance the Florida Wildlife Corridor through the acquisition of lands.

 Performance Measures: Final performance measures will be developed as the projects are implemented, however, at a high level, output measures will include the number of acres acquired.
+This will be documented through the legal conveyance of the deeds for the property to the BOT.
+As of June 30, 2023, 47,214.31 acres have been acquired.

-Promoting Equitable Outcomes: This initiative does not focus specifically on historically underserved, marginalized or adversely affected groups.
-However, once acquired, the properties will be held in public trust by the State of Florida pursuant to Chapters 253 and 259, F.S., and the associated rules, which require state-owned lands to be managed to serve the public interest by protecting and conserving land, air, water and the state's natural resources, which contribute to the public health, welfare and economy of the state.
+Promoting Equitable Outcomes: This initiative does not focus specifically on historically underserved, marginalized, or adversely affected groups.
+However, once acquired, the properties will be held in public trust by the State of Florida pursuant to chapters 253 and 259, F.S., and the associated rules, which require state-owned lands to be managed to serve the public interest by protecting and conserving land, air, water, and the state's natural resources, which contribute to the state's public health, welfare, and economy.
+However, data on equitable outcomes will not be collected or reported.

-Community Engagement: Acquisitions must be approved by the Governor and Cabinet acting as the Board of Trustees of the Internal Improvement Trust Fund.
-Proposed acquisitions are approved by the Board at regularly scheduled Cabinet meetings that are publicly noticed.
-The public has an opportunity to comment at this time.
-Additionally, to be eligible for acquisition under Florida Forever, parcels are reviewed and ranked by the Acquisition and Restoration Council (ARC) at public meetings during which the public has an opportunity to engage.
+Community Engagement: Acquisitions must be approved by the Governor and Cabinet (acting as BOT).
+Proposed acquisitions are approved by the Board at regularly scheduled Cabinet meetings that are publicly noticed, where the public has an opportunity to comment.
+Additionally, to be eligible for acquisition under the Program, parcels are reviewed and ranked by the Acquisition and Restoration Council (ARC) at public meetings during which the public has an opportunity to engage.